 A ghost of a smile softens her mouth.
 "I will tell him.
 Thank you for allowing me to use the forge."

 "You had best hope it doesn't."
-She adjusts her helmet and takes but three steps away from him and towards the main gate, when she halts, dead in her tracks.
-He is about to ask what is it, when he hears it for himself.
+She adjusts her helmet and takes but three steps away from him and towards the main gate before she halts, stopping dead in her tracks.
+He is about to question her when he hears it for himself.

 A thunderous, booming cry shatters the calm of the morning, carried and twisted for miles by the wind and echoed in whispers by the mountains, the silence following afterward suddenly too heavy.
 Idolf's heart thudded in his chest, as he waited with bated-breath.
 What in the name of Talos was that?

-Then it came again, this time sharper, closer.
+Then it came again, this time sharper; closer.
 A shadow passed overhead, moving impossibly fast.
-All around guards were shouting to one another, villagers rushed out into the square or hurried away to find refuge: all crying out the same word.
+All around guards were shouting to one another, villagers rushing out into the square or hurrying away to find refuge, all crying out the same word.

 He could only open his mouth in wonder as it reeled around once more, long serpentine neck stretching this way and that as if it were searching the ground, picking out a likely target.
 Scales glinted in the sunlight, sapphire and jet, chest plumes iridescent like pearl.

 The Young Nord woman set an arrow into her bow, raising it to the skies and waiting.
 The dragon's flight spiral was tightening, getting lower and lower….